xuri/excelize-doc/en/chart.md

 The chart title is set by selecting the `name` parameter of the `title` object, and the title will be displayed above the chart.
 The parameter `name` supports the use of formula representations, such as `Sheet1!$A$1`, if you do not specify an icon title, the default value is null.

 The parameter `show_blanks_as` provides the "Hide and empty cells" setting.
 The default value is: `gap`.
-In Excel application "empty cell is displayed as": "space".
+In the Excel application "empty cell is displayed as": "space".
 The following are optional values for this parameter:

 Parameter|Explanation
 ---|---